 If you are not receiving progress reports and report cards home with your child, or have any questions regarding access to Parent Portal, please contact the guidance office at 518-762-3726.

 to promote and encourage a positive and safe learning community

 - Always use polite language and a respectful voice.

 - Follow directions of ALL school staff without arguing.

 - Dress in a way that encourages a positive learning community and does not interfere with others’ learning opportunities.

-- Carry a hall pass SIGNED and correctly DATED by a staff member in order to be out of class.
+- Carry your agenda SIGNED and correctly DATED by a staff member in order to be out of class.

 - Drinks and food must be stored in lockers until lunch or after school.